 This trend hasn’t gone unnoticed among marketers.
 In 2015, mobile ad spend already accounted for 49% of digital ad spending.
 The figure is steadily growing ever since and ignoring that trend will cost you a lot.

-This is our second red flag.
 Why are they doing that?

 While it’s easier to implement, most of the time it meant that you were ending up with multiple designs.